carpentries-incubator/better-research-software/episodes/09-wrap-up.md

 After completing this episode, participants should be able to:

 - Reflect on the good research software development principles we covered in the course and their relevance in supporting reproducible research
-- Start making changes to own software development practices to implement some of the principles we covered
+- Start making changes to their own software development practices to implement some of the principles we covered

 ::::::::::::::::::::::::::::::::::::::::::::::::